EduRMoraes/Portifolio/Narrative Design/MyProject01.md

 Others behave in ways inconsistent with what hunters and researchers already know about them.

-This raises an unsettling possibility:

-> **What if these creatures are not migrating — but being created?**

 The investigation into these anomalies gradually becomes connected to the Cult and the larger supernatural conspiracy.

 ---